 Statement shoes?
 You need a look at Lola Ramona.

+Yes one of the minority of reproduction vintage clothing retailers that focuses on footwear.
 The Danish brand promises ‘shoes with an attitude’, which is definitely the case.
 These are shoes that make an entrance before you do.
 Cool, quirky and in most cases, fun.
 Some rather cool bags too.

 Pictured example: June Hearts shoes (€150)